StuartCox3107/street-art-at-home/README.md

 ### 404 & 500 pages

-Just use the template used on all views, with a large button as well as the navbar to enable the user to be able to navigate to anywhere in the site.
+Just uses the template used on all views, with a large button as well as the navbar to enable the user to be able to navigate to anywhere in the site.

 ### :arrow_up:[Top of page](#top)
 ---